Member of the School of Mathematics, Institute for Advanced Studies &

-I am a postdoctoral associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
+I am a Research Associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
 I earned a B.A. psychology from Concordia University in Montreal and continued on to complete my Ph.D. investigating human sensitivity to natural scene statistics with Aaron Johnson and Bruce Hansen.
 I then spent 18 months in the UK as a postdoc in the Department of Psychology at the University of York working on a project investigating the neural mechanisms of binocular vision.

 My research focuses on the study of early visual mechanisms.
 Specifically, I am interested in defining the association between the characteristics of early visual properties to the statistical properties of the natural environment.
 I rely a combination of psychophysical, neuroimaging, neurostimulation, and computational modelling methods in my research.
 In the CoDaS lab, I am part of the virtual reality project, which aims to modify human perception by altering the statistical properties of the environment.

-Dr. Chi-Ken Lu is currently a postdoctoral associate in CoDaS Lab at Rutgers University - Newark.
+Dr. Chi-Ken Lu is currently a Research Associate in CoDaS Lab at Rutgers University - Newark.
 By training, he is a physicist (Ph.
 D. from National Chiao Tung University) as well as an electrical engineer (BS and Master from National Tsing Hua University).
 His research focus is to formulate the Bayesian teaching using Gaussian Processes, and he works with the example of teaching a general function to Gaussian Process Machine by providing a set of optimal data.
 Dr. Lu has published many papers and served as reviewer in the field of theoretical condensed matter physics and mathematical physics.

-I am a postdoctoral associate in the department of Mathematics and Computer Science at Rutgers University - Newark.
-I earned a PhD in pure mathematics at Rutgers-Newark with Mark Feighn working on Geometric Group Theory.
+I am a postdoctoral associate in the Department of Mathematics and Computer Science at the University of Rutgers-Newark.
+I received my PhD in pure math at Rutgers-Newark with Yiannis Sakellaridis working on Homogenous Spherical Varieties.